Hermes: Temples and sacred places

 There are only three temples known to have been specifically dedicated to Hermes during the Classical Greek period, all of them in Arcadia.
 Though there are a few references in ancient literature to "numerous" temples of Hermes, this may be poetic license describing the ubiquitous herms, or other, smaller shrines to Hermes located in the temples of other deities.
 One of the oldest places of worship for Hermes was Mount Cyllene in Arcadia, where some myths say he was born.
 Tradition holds that his first temple was built by Lycaon.
 From there, the Hermes cult would have been taken to Athens, from which it radiated to the whole of Greece.
 In the Roman period, additional temples to Hermes (Mercury) were constructed across the Empire, including several in modern-day Tunisia.
 Mercury's temple in Rome was situated in the Circus Maximus, between the Aventine and Palatine hills, and was built in 495 BC.

 In most places, temples were consecrated to Hermes in conjunction with Aphrodite, as in Attica, Arcadia, Crete, Samos and in Magna Graecia.
 Several ex-votos found in his temples revealed his role as initiator of young adulthood, among them soldiers and hunters, since war and certain forms of hunting were seen as ceremonial initiatory ordeals.
 This function of Hermes explains why some images in temples and other vessels show him as a teenager.

 As a patron of the gym and fighting, Hermes had statues in gyms and he was also worshiped in the sanctuary of the Twelve Gods in Olympia where Greeks celebrated the Olympic Games.
 His statue was held there on an altar dedicated to him and Apollo together.

 A temple within the Aventine was consecrated in 495 BC.

 Pausanias wrote that during his time, at Megalopolis people could see the ruins of the temple of Hermes Acacesius.

 In addition, the Tricrena (Τρίκρηνα, meaning Three Springs) mountains at Pheneus were sacred to Hermes, because three springs were there and according to the legend, Hermes was washed in them, after birth, by the nymphs of the mountain.

 Furthermore, at Pharae there was a water sacred to Hermes.
-The name of the spring was Hermes' stream and the fish in it were not caught, being considered sacred to the god.
+The name of the spring was Hermes's stream and the fish in it were not caught, being considered sacred to the god.

 Sacrifices to Hermes involved honey, cakes, pigs, goats, and lambs.
 In the city of Tanagra, it was believed that Hermes had been nursed under a wild strawberry tree, the remains of which were held there in the shrine of Hermes Promachus, and in the hills Phene ran three waterways that were sacred to him, because he was believed to have been bathed there at birth.